App Development Cost : The Definitive Guide

 The best way to decide how and to whom you should give this job is to go through the list of things your app needs – and each of them has its price tag.

 Simple apps are the cheapest ones – but it is still fairly difficult to get a precise number.
-As ludicrous as it sounds, they can cost between $50k and $1million, with an average estimated price of $80K.
+As ludicrous as it sounds, app development can cost between $50k and $100k, with an average estimated price of $75K.
 Don’t let this discourage you – a simple app with a few screens, basic functionality and no data storage don’t have to ravage your budget – and there is a lot of maneuvering space for financial negotiations.

 Basic database /API app that enables registration, data storage on device and remote server, as well as data synchronization, adds up to the price – which may reach between $100K and $150K.